Conversion Rate Audit: The First Step Of The CRO Process

 According to Morgan Brown, the perfect moment to consider optimizing is when you already have an MVP or a Minimum Viable Product.

-- If you have substantial amount of traffic
+- If you have a substantial amount of traffic

 If your website is working and has a substantial amount of traffic with the potential to become your customers, you can consider optimization.

 Finding the Gaps

-Understand where the visitors are are coming from and what they are looking for.
+Understand where the visitors are coming from and what they are looking for.
 Only then can you serve them with what they need.
 Attempts where people try to blindly copy conversion practices from other websites mostly fail.
 Website owners need to understand that each website and each visitor are unique.
 Find the loopholes in your conversion funnel, and fix these to boost your conversion rate.

 So how do we do that?

 This is what this Conversion Rate Audit will help you with.
-It’ll provide you with insights about what is happening on your website, what all needs to be fixed. and how you can fix it.
+It’ll provide you with insights about what is happening on your website, and what all needs to be fixed. and how you can fix it.

 Some Conversion-Centric Industry Benchmarks

-Here are some industry benchmarks that provide you with a perspective of how your website is performing per the industry standards.
+Here are some industry benchmarks that provide you with a perspective of how your website is performing per industry standards.

 Cross-Device and Cross-Browser Compatibility

-It is a mandate for any website to be compatible with all the 3 major browsers—Internet Explorer, Chrome, and Firefox.
+It is a mandate for any website to be compatible with all the 3 major browsers—Chrome, Safari, and Firefox.
 Additionally, your website should be optimized for different platforms and devices.

 Based on visitor preference and optimization, the conversion rate differs from one platform to another.

-Here is the table with data on conversion rates, specific to different devices and platform for Ecommerce in 2015-2016:
+Here are the reports on conversion rates, specific to different devices and platforms for Ecommerce in 2019-2020:

 Page Load Time